Serbo-Croatian grammar: Mood

-Besides the indicative, Serbo-Croatian uses the imperative, conditional, and the optative.
+Besides the indicative, Serbo-Croatian uses the imperative, conditional, and optative.
 Imperative forms vary according to the type of the verb, and are formed by adding the appropriate morpheme to a verbal stem.
 The conditional I (present) uses the aorist of biti plus perfect participle, while conditional II (past) consists of the perfect participle of biti, the aorist of the same verb, and the perfect participle of the main verb.
 Some grammars classify future II as a conditional tense, or even a mood of its own.

 Optative is in its form identical to the perfect participle.
 It is used by speakers to express a strong wish, e.g. Živio predsjednik!
 'Long live the president!', Dabogda ti se sjeme zatrlo!
 'May God let your seed destroyed' (an archaic and dialectal curse), etc. The optative may be translated into English by an imperative construction, with set phrases (such as the already exemplified 'long live'), or by use of the modal verb may.

-Some authors suggest existence of subjunctive mood, realized as da plus the present of indicative, but most grammars treat it as present indicative.
+Some authors suggest the existence of subjunctive mood, realized as da plus the present of indicative, but most grammars treat it as present indicative.